-When you visit a particular website using cookies you may be asked to create an account, provide an email address, or even something as simple as state a personal preference.
-This information is packed and stored as a cookie, sent to your web browser, and then stored on your computer until the next time you return to that particular website.
-The next time you visit that website, your internet browser will send that cookie to the web server so the information can be accessed and reused.
-Web servers have no memory, so they rely on these tracking cookies to remember who you are and your preferences.
+When you visit a particular website using cookies you may be asked to create an account, provide an email address, or even something as simple as stating a personal preference.
+This information is packed and stored as a browser cookie, a small text file sent to your web browser, and then stored on your computer until the next time you return to that particular website.
+The next time you visit that website, your internet browser will send that user activity information in the form of an HTTP cookie to the web server so the information in the small file can be accessed and reused.
+Web servers have no memory, so they rely on these tracking cookies to remember who you are and your preferences so they can provide better, more relevant service.
 To work properly, cookies do not need to recognize where you are from, it only needs to remember your browser.

-Malicious Tracking Cookies- Normal cookies do not compromise user security.
-However, Malicious Cookies can be used to track activity online, store preferences build profiles based on your interests.
-Once the profile contains enough information from tracking cookies, it can be sold to different companies without your consent.
+Normal cookies do not compromise user security.
+However, malicious cookies have cookie attributes that can be used to track activity online, store preferences, and build profiles based on your interests.
+Once the user profile contains enough information from tracking cookies, it can be sold to different companies without your consent, which is one of the major drawbacks of cookies that affects online privacy.
 Many new antivirus programs help identify suspicious and malicious adware cookies when scanning your systems for viruses and provide you an opportunity to delete them.